JToaddler/AlgosDS/AlgosDS/src/com/ds/tree/Tree.md

 	First, visit all the nodes in the left subtree
 	Then the root node
 	Visit all the nodes in the right subtree
+	NOTE : (start from smallest/ deepest node, it like iterating from start index of sorted array )

 PreOrder traversal
 	Visit root node